 Building a mobile application consists of endless iterations of improvements and enhancements.
-The trigger for those additions and changes can be inspired by different ways.
-At the top of the list: user feedback and fixing bugs in previous iterations.
+The trigger for those additions and changes can be inspired in different ways.
+At the top of the list are user feedback and fixing bugs in previous iterations.
 With Instabug’s bug reporting and feedback, you can cut your workflow from hours to minutes by receiving rich reports that help you fix issues faster and build a better app.

 In this article, you can find the key functions in Instabug's Bug Reporting & Feedback: